univention/univention-corporate-server/doc/architecture/services/umc.rst

 UMC server
    Further down the chain is the *UMC server* realized by :program:`Tornado`, that only allows connections from the *Reverse proxy*.
-   For example, it provides session management for signed-in users.
+   For example, it provides session management for signed in users.

    The *UMC server* accepts requests with ``HTTP``.
 For example, the *UMC client* uses it as connection endpoint.
 When a ``HTTP`` request